Resources for concertgoers

 The access ramp is located on the Grove Street side of the entrance to Woolsey Hall.
 Handicap parking is also available.
-Only the orchestra level of the concert hall is accessible.
-A unisex, handicap-accessible restroom is located past the rotunda on the right, near the ramp entrance.
+Only the orchestra level of the concert hall offers accessible seating.
+The elevator is located near the the Hewitt Quadrangle exit.

 Lost and found

 If you believe you have lost something in Woolsey Hall, please contact the Yale Security Department at 203 785-5555.
 Items lost in Woolsey Hall are not brought to the Sprague Memorial Hall Box Office.

 Sudler Recital Hall seats 200 and is located in William L. Harkness Hall on Cross Campus next to Sprague Memorial Hall.
 A space shared by Yale College and the School of Music, many School of Music student recitals, lectures, chamber music performances, and other events take place here, in addition to undergraduate classes.

 100 Wall St, New Haven (alternate entrance: facing Cross Campus, near College St)

 Restrooms near Sudler Hall within W.L.
 Harkness Hall are located on the first and third floors of the building.

 The south-facing entrance to W.L.
 Harkness Hall (entered from Cross Campus, near College St) is handicap accessible.
 There is also an elevator within the building with access to Sudler Hall.